vatnz-dev/sops/docs/terminal/qtma.md

 ### Track Shortening on SIDs

 Typically aircraft are given track shortening instructions as they climb through `A080` to track direct to a waypoint upon passing `A100`.
-Typically `TIMJO` and `SAVLA` for domestic flights and boundary fixes for Oceanic bound aircraft.
+This waypoint is typically `TIMJO` and `SAVLA` for domestic flights, and boundary fixes for Oceanic bound aircraft.
 This shall be coordinated with STH.

 ## Arrivals